ArmanyaDalmia/Casting-Agency-Capstone/README.md

 ## Acknowledgements

-The Udacity Full Stack Nanodegree Instructor and Course developers
+The Udacity Full Stack Nanodegree Instructors and Course Developers